facebookresearch/hydra/tools/release/README.md

 The workflows also write a release summary listing the target repository, publish mode, trigger, ref, commit, and every artifact that was built.

+### Prepare and publish workflow responsibilities

+Hydra release automation is split into prepare and publish phases.

+Prepare release should:

+- accept a release line, selected package set, and target version changes;
+- derive the release kind from the selected target versions;
+- derive the target branch from the release line and release kind;
+- validate package versions against the release line and selected package set;
+- compare selected packages against PyPI;
+- produce a release-validation matrix;
+- run release-only checks such as the core suite with all selected compatible plugins installed;
+- create or update release-prep PRs and draft GitHub Releases when needed.

+Publish should:

+- revalidate the prepared release state;
+- build selected package artifacts;
+- check built artifacts;
+- publish only selected package artifacts through GitHub Actions Trusted Publishing;
+- promote prepared draft GitHub Releases after successful publishing when a release tag is supplied.

+The local release tool owns package metadata, version checks, repository comparison, and artifact building.
+GitHub Actions owns release validation, Trusted Publishing, and GitHub Release state transitions.

+The current `Prepare Release` workflow implements the validation part of this
+split: it derives release kind and target branch, applies the target version inside the disposable workflow checkout, checks selected packages against PyPI, builds artifacts, and runs release validation.
+Release-prep PR and draft GitHub Release automation are planned but not implemented yet.